Frog and Toad Are Friends: A Lost Button

-After Frog and Toad return from a long walk, Toad notices a button has fallen off his jacket.
-Retracing their steps, the friends return to the meadow, the woods, and the stream where they had walked.
-Frog, a sparrow, and a raccoon each find buttons, but none of them are Toad's missing buttons (it was a big round thick white button with four holes).
+Frog and Toad decide to go on a long walk, and after they return, Toad notices a button has fallen off his jacket.
+Retracing their steps, the two return to the meadow, the woods, and the stream where they had walked.
+With assistance from a sparrow and a raccoon, Frog finds five buttons, but none of them are Toad's missing button, which was a big, round, thick, white button with four holes.
 Eventually, Toad gets so angry over not finding his button that he runs home, and discovers his missing button had fallen off before the walk.
 To make it up to Frog for the wild goose chase, not only does Toad sew his button back on his jacket, but sews on the other buttons they found as well and gives it to Frog the next day.

 A Swim

 Frog and Toad go down to the stream to go swimming.
-While Frog prefers to swim naked, Toad prefers to wear a bathing suit, but tells Frog not to look at him until he's in the water because he looks funny in his bathing suit.
+Toad goes behind a rock to change into his bathing suit, but tells Frog, who opts not to wear a bathing suit to swim, not to look at him until he's in the water because he's sensitive about how he looks in his bathing suit.
 Frog agrees, and the two go for their swim.
 A turtle comes by, prompting Toad to ask Frog to tell the turtle to leave.
-However, even though Frog explains the situation, the turtle, plus some lizards, a grass snake, a pair of dragonflies, and a field mouse all want to see Toad's bathing suit.
+However, even though Frog explains the situation, the turtle, plus some lizards, a grass snake, a pair of dragonflies, and a field mouse all become curious to see Toad's bathing suit.
 Toad decides to stay in the water until everybody leaves, but eventually he has to come out when he begins to shiver and sneeze.
 As soon as he gets out, everyone (including Frog) laughs at him.
-Toad agrees that it's laughable, he picks up his clothes and goes home.
+Toad agrees that he looks funny, and he quietly picks up his clothes and goes home.

 The Letter

 While coming by Toad's house for a friendly visit, Frog notices Toad looking sad.
 Toad explains that it is the time when he has to wait for the mail because he never gets any mail.
 Feeling sad for his friend, Frog goes home, writes a letter addressed to Toad, and asks a snail to deliver the letter to Toad's house.
 Returning to Toad's house, Frog tries to convince Toad to try again at waiting for the mail, but ends up waiting for it himself.
 When Toad asks why, Frog mentions the letter and describes what he wrote in it, which cheers up Toad enough to wait for the letter.
-It takes four days for the snail to reach Toad's house, but he eventually arrives with Toad's letter, and Toad is very happy to know the wait was worth it.
+It takes four days for the snail to reach Toad's house, but he eventually arrives with Toad's letter, and Toad is very happy to know that receiving the letter was worth the wait.